sgoedecke/gatsby-blog/content/drafts/thinking-clearly/index.md

 ---
 title: How to think clearly about software
-description: Thinking slow and slow
+description: Thinking in slow motion
 order: 18
 date: '2024-12-16'
 ---